pmadden/saq-concept/README.md

 Developed for modern web browsers, built with Angular 11 and hosted on AWS Amplify.

-##Features
+## Features
 * Suggested product searches on the home page.
 * Toggle the filter list that is displayed in the search result view.
-Setting saved to localstorage.
+Setting is saved to localstorage.
 * Toggle widescreen mode to see more products in search result view.
-Setting saved to localstorage.
+Setting is saved to localstorage.
 * Filter by various facets.
 View and remove applied filters.
 * Popup product box shows additional details of each product.
 * Sort search results by Relevancy or Price (Asc/Desc)